faelperetta/video-cuts/README.md

 # Basic highlight generation
 python video_highlight.py

+# Full production run: 3 clips with hooks and LLM intelligence
+python video_highlight.py --content-type gaming --num-clips 3 --hook --use-llm

-# Fast mode for quick preview iterations
+# Fast mode for quick iterations
 python video_highlight.py --fast --num-clips 1

-# Portuguese video with hook overlay
-python video_highlight.py --language pt --hook

-# Use LLM for smarter clip selection
-python video_highlight.py --use-llm --num-clips 5

-# Full production run: 3 clips with gaming niche, hooks, and LLM
-python video_highlight.py --content-type gaming --num-clips 3 --hook --use-llm
 ```

+## 🧠 Advanced Features

-## LLM Mode
+### LLM Mode

-When `OPENAI_API_KEY` is set in your environment, the script automatically uses GPT to analyze the transcript and identify the best viral clips.
-This provides:
+When `OPENAI_API_KEY` is present, the system uses GPT-4o-mini (default) to understand the transcript context, identify the most engaging moments, and generate catchy hooks.

-- Smarter clip selection based on content understanding
-- Hook phrase identification
-- Language-aware analysis (prompt instructs LLM to match video language)
-- **Advanced System/User Prompting**: Separates instructions (system) from raw transcript (user) for higher-quality selection.

-The LLM prompt template is stored in `prompt.md` and can be customized.
+### Multi-Speaker Detection
+The system analyzes face positions and lip activity to determine which layout provides the best viewing experience for the current clip context.

+---

-## Bug Backlog
+## 📜 License
-- **Layout Transition Smoothing**: Occasionally, hard cuts between layouts during high-activity moments could be smoothed with cross-fades or more conservative switching logic.
+This project is provided as-is for educational and creative purposes.